 Medical cannabis and phytocannabinoids like THC and CBD may provide hunger-boosting and anti-anxiety effects that help ensure a healthy appetite and weight maintenance for those with cachexia.

 Cachexia, also called “wasting syndrome,” is a disorder that occurs when the patient suffers extreme weight, fat, and muscle loss.
-It is often associated with eating disorders, but the patient’s weight and appetite loss in cachexia are not always intentional.
+It is often associated with eating disorders, but the patient’s weight and appetite loss in cachexia is not always intentional.
 Cachexia is often associated with cancer or AIDS/HIV treatments, chemotherapy, and anti-retroviral therapy (ART).

 What is Cachexia?